chrisrex007/Concurrency/README.md

 - Benefits of Concurrency.

-- How Concurrency is different from sequential programming

 - Concurrent Programming is done in Go, through
   - Goroutines
   - WaitGroups
   - Channels
   - Mutexes

+- How Concurrency in Go is different from sequential programming

 - How Concurrency in GoLang is different from Python.
 ---